 Why is my tax refund so low?

-However, even in 2023, refunds for clients who used a tax agent were considerably higher than those for self-preparers.
+However, even in 2025, refunds for clients who used a tax agent were considerably higher than those for self-preparers.
 It pays to use a tax agent, who is able to dig for legitimate deductions and offsets that you might not have known you were entitled to, feeding into a bigger refund!

-And don’t forget those additional compliance requirements to claim the 67 cents per hour working from home rate.
+If your particular circumstances remain the same as last year, it should be about equal to the 2025 figure.
+If you are working from home, the fixed rate remains at 70 cents per hour, however don’t forget those additional compliance requirements to claim this deduction.
 If you haven’t got the substantiation required, you might not be able to claim, even if you did work from home for part or all of the year!

 What should I do if my tax refund is lower than I expected?

+The first thing you need to do is to closely review the tax return and double check whether it’s aligned with your expectations.
+If not, you need to take action.
 The best way to do this is to speak to an experienced tax professional, such as one of the knowledgeable tax consultants here at H&R Block.
 If you completed your tax return on your own using a service such as myTax or have lodged your return through another tax agent, then you can get a second opinion by using H&R Block’s FREE* second look assessment service, where we will review your return and provide you with advice on how to proceed.
 If you’re a current H&R Block client, you can approach your local office or call 13 23 25 to get immediate assistance and advice.

 We’re here to help you get the best possible result and if there is indeed an issue with your return such as an error or missing deductions that should have been included, we will help you to lodge an amendment to make sure you get the correct result.